-However, we must bear in mind that if we use self-signed certificates, the browser will display a warning message indicating that we are accessing an insecure site and, in addition, in Firefox, the FWCloud-UI communication with FWCloud-API will not work because of the browser's security directives.
+However, we must bear in mind that if we use self-signed certificates, the browser will display a warning message indicating that we are accessing an insecure site and, in addition, in Firefox, the FWCloud-UI communication with FWCloud-API in direct mode will not work because of the browser's security directives.

 Therefore, we recommend using for both URLs a couple of host names with their corresponding certificates, issued by a valid certificate authority, such as Let's Encrypt.

 Regarding the API access modes, we recommend using the proxy mode, it simplifies interaction with the user terminal and avoids problems with self-signed certificates like the one that we have already explained with Firefox web browser.

 We also have to keep in mind that we can have the two main components FWCloud-UI and FWCloud-API on different servers, they do not need to be installed on the same one.